adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ### 8\.
 Contact forms

-Make it easy for users to contact your clients through their websites by upselling the creation of contact forms.
+Make it easy for users to contact your clients through their websites by suggesting the creation of contact forms.
 Providing a site contact form can increase your clients’ leads by making it clear how to get in touch.
-Here is a list <a target="_blank" rel="noopener" href="/jamstack-ecosystem/contact-forms/">comparing contact form plugins</a> for static websites to help you choose the one thats right for you and your client.
+Here is a list <a target="_blank" rel="noopener" href="/jamstack-ecosystem/contact-forms/">comparing contact form plugins</a> for static websites to help you choose the one that's right for you, and your client.

 ### 9\.
 AI powered chat bot

-Add value to your client’s web development project by offering the creation of a website <a target="_blank" rel="noopener" href="https://www.giosg.com/blog/ai-chatbot">AI powered chat bot</a>&nbsp;to make it even easier for their site users to ask questions, and find what they are looking for.
+Add value to your client’s web development project by offering the creation of an&nbsp;<a target="_blank" rel="noopener" href="https://www.giosg.com/blog/ai-chatbot">AI powered chat bot</a>&nbsp;to make it easier for their site users to ask questions, and find what they are looking for.
 This way your clients can rest assured that questions will receive a prompt response, and their users will be directed to the appropriate resources without the need for constant monitoring.

 ### 10\.
 Newsletter automation

 If your client sends out newsletters, offer to streamline and automate this process by connecting their website to a newsletter automation tool.
 We have compiled a <a target="_blank" rel="noopener" href="/jamstack-ecosystem/newsletters/">comparison list of newsletter plugins</a> that are compatible with static websites, to help you choose the best one for your client’s use case.
-This is an ideal upsell for clients with businesses that rely on email marketing and lead generation.
+This is an ideal value-add for clients with businesses that rely on email marketing and lead generation.

+##

-## {% bookshop 'markdown/anchor' name: "design-content-creation-upsells" %}
+## {% bookshop 'markdown/anchor' name: "marketing-SEO-upsells" %}

-## Design & content creation services
+## Marketing & SEO services

 ### 11\.
 Digital assets & branding

 Is your web development client a new business owner setting up their first website?
 Or are their website digital assets, or company branding outdated and in need of a refresh?
-You can offer graphic design, photography, videography, or even the creation of <a target="_blank" rel="noopener" href="https://www.oberlo.com/blog/brand-guidelines">brand guidelines</a>, to create digital assets with consistent brand!
+You can offer graphic design, photography, videography, or even the creation of <a target="_blank" rel="noopener" href="https://www.oberlo.com/blog/brand-guidelines">brand guidelines</a>, to create digital assets with consistent branding!
 If your agency doesn’t have graphic design, photography, videography, or branding expertise, or if you’re a freelancer who only wants to focus on web development, consider partnering with others.
 You can develop long-lasting partnerships with graphic designers, photographers, videographers, and branding experts, while <a target="_blank" rel="noopener" href="https://www.getthereferral.com/blog/referral-fees-best-practices-for-success">earning a commission by referring your web development clients</a>.

-## {% bookshop 'markdown/anchor' name: "marketing-SEO-upsells" %}

-## Marketing & SEO services

 ### 12\.
 Customer relationship management (CRM)

 Consider becoming an affiliate for a <a target="_blank" rel="noopener" href="https://www.g2.com/categories/crm">customer relationship management (CRM) software provider</a>.
 You can set up your clients’ CRM account, and connect it to their website.
 This is a highly relevant upsell for client sites that collect data from ecommerce sales and web forms.

 ### 13\.
 SEO services

 The technical aspects of search engine optimization (SEO) can feel intimidating to many less tech-savvy website owners.
 You can upsell these types of clients by offering to <a target="_blank" rel="noopener" href="https://ahrefs.com/blog/seo-audit/">conduct full SEO audits and reports</a>, on an agreed upon basis (quarterly, yearly, etc).
 You can fix any SEO related technical issues, and provide them with insights about their individual web page’s search engine rankings to help them make improvements.